amisha1816/Data-Structures-Complexity-and-Algorithms/Note.md

 #### ✏️ Sets

 Sets is a new data type.
 It's iterable, mutable, but not indexable or sliceable.
+Sets don't have an order (or an order of insertion), sets can't gurantee that their values will be in order.
+Due to all this, sets don't record a value's position.

 What is it?
 - an unordered collection with no duplicate elements